-The load to be met by Ameren is the retained load, minus the supply under legacy PURPA qualifying facility (QF) contracts.
-Late in the forecast horizon, the hourly retained load in the low case is projected to be less than the QF deliveries, implying that the utility's supply obligation could be negative.
+The load to be met by Ameren is the retained load, minus the expected supply under legacy PURPA qualifying facility (QF) contracts.
+Late in the forecast horizon, the hourly retained load in the low case is projected to be less than the QF deliveriesfor a minority of hours, implying that the utility's supply obligation could be negative- in a worst case scenario.
 This is an indication of the extreme nature of the switching scenarios.
 Figure 3-6 shows the forecasted Ameren supply obligation in each case.